Last Updated on July 13, 2023 by Ch David

 If your lacing style does not correspond with this pattern when you first unbox your sneakers, then you certainly have a fake product in your hands.

-However, it is important to understand that following the correct lacing pattern does not always mean the sneakers is authentic either.
+However, it is important to understand that following the correct lacing pattern does not always mean the sneakers are authentic either.

 This is because the fake manufacturer can choose to lace their sneakers to mimic the authentic pattern although it is a replica.